- Children Diagnosed With Cancer: Financial and Insurance Issues

-- The private group plans (or fully insured plans) that employers purchase from insurance carriers as a benefit for employees are overseen by your state’s insurance commission or department of insurance.
-You can find this department in the blue pages of your phone book, or contact the National Association of Insurance Commissioners (see the “To learn more” for contact information).
+- The private group plans (or fully insured plans) that employers purchase from insurance carriers as a benefit for employees are usually overseen by your state’s insurance commission or department of insurance.
+You can find this department in the blue pages of your phone book, search for it online on your state government website, or contact the National Association of Insurance Commissioners (see the “To learn more” section for contact information).

-- Self-funded plans (or self-insured plans) are health plans that employers or unions create rather than purchase.
+- Self-funded plans (or self-insured plans) are health plans that employers or unions create just for their employees and their families.
 They’re overseen by the US Department of Labor’s Employee Benefits Security Administration.
-(You can ask your employer if their health plan is fully insured or self-insured.)
+You can ask your employer if your health plan is self-insured.

 - Managed care plans are regulated by several state and federal agencies.
-Your state insurance commission or department of insurance can give you information about a specific plan.
+Your state insurance commissioner or department of insurance can give you information about a specific plan.

 - Medicaid is controlled by your state health department.

 - Medicare is run by the US Social Security Administration.